-A Rundown of Rob Gronkowski's Romance With Sports Illustrated Swimsuit Model Camille Kostek
+A Rundown of Rob Gronkowski's Romance With Sports Illustrated Swimsuit Model Camille Kostek - E!
+Online

 As her quest to become a Sports Illustrated Swimsuit model for the 2018 issue came to fruition, Kostek was spotted wearing Gronk's number again as the 2018 football season kicked into high gear.

-Perhaps the dancer was feeling a bit more comfortable discussing their high-profile relationship as she addressed it with Fox News this year.
-"I am such a private person," Kostek told the news outlet.
+Perhaps the dancer was feeling a bit more comfortable discussing their high-profile relationship as she addressed it with Fox News that year.
+"I am such a private person," Kostek admitted.
 "It was hard at first when people would send articles with my name on it.
 It's an overwhelming feeling to read something that you have no control over...But like most things, you get strong when you have to deal with situations like that.
 It's gotten a little easier.
 And usually, the people that are close to you know the truth.
 So it's one of those things where you just have to let people think what they wanted to think."

 Meanwhile, the pair went on living life together on their own young and fabulous terms as they soaked up the sun in Florida in April and jetted off to Jamaica for Gronk's 29th birthday, his third birthday with her by his side.

-And much like she's always supported him from the stands, he digitally cheered her on after she walked the runway for a Sports Illustrated Swimsuit Fashion Show on Sunday.
+And much like she's always supported him from the stands, he digitally cheered her on after she walked the runway for a Sports Illustrated Swimsuit Fashion Show.
 "O baby, I would be considered a super plus size if I modeled and I'm d--n sexy… own it, embrace it, be different, respect all types and just do you baby!!" the athlete commented on a photo she shared on Instagram.
-"Love you," she replied.
+As she replied, "Love you."

 After all these years, they're still a couple of few public words—but they seem to be all the right ones.